proydakov/proydakov/README.md

 ***Я есть Пройдаков (EN: I'm Proydakov)***

-Software developer with 12+ years of professional experience in the industry.
+Software developer and TechLead with 12+ years of professional experience in the industry.
 Graduaded from the BMSTU.
 Worked in well-known companies: Rambler, Deutsche Bank.

 Developed mostly everything: autonomous robotics, high-loaded online advertising systems, high-frequency market maker for FX, DSL compilers and language runtimes.